Immugio/three-math-extensions/docs/classes/Line3D.md

 ▸ **intersect**(`other`): [`Line3D`](Line3D.md)

 Calculates the intersection between this and `other` line.
 The lines are assumed to be infinite.
-In a lot of cases an actual intersection cannot be calculated due to rounding errors.
+In a lot of cases, an actual intersection cannot be calculated due to rounding errors.
-Therefore, the intersection calculated by this method comes in a form of the shorted possible line segment connecting the two lines.
+Therefore, the intersection calculated by this method comes in the form of the shorted possible line segment connecting the two lines.
 Sources:
 http://paulbourke.net/geometry/pointlineplane/
 https://stackoverflow.com/questions/2316490/the-algorithm-to-find-the-point-of-intersection-of-two-3d-line-segment/2316934#2316934